Privity

-Privity is the legal term for a close, mutual, or successive relationship to the same right of property or the power to enforce a promise or warranty.
-It is an important concept in contract law.
+Privity is a common law doctrine that governed the liability and obligations of contracting parties.
+Once an important concept in contract law, these relationships and obligations now fall within the scope of modern statutory laws, diminishing its relevance to modern proceedings.

 Contract law

 The principle of privity in the common law's law of contract dictates that persons may not reap the benefits nor suffer the burdens of a contract to which they were not a party.
 Under the doctrine, if a consumer bought goods from a retailer who had originally bought them from the manufacturer, then, if the goods proved faulty, the consumer should sue the retailer.
 The consumer could not sue the manufacturer in contract law because no contract existed between them.
-The retailer could then counterclaim against the manufacturer.
+The retailer could then claim against the manufacturer.
 In most cases, however, consumers may rely on the manufacturer's guarantee that will have been assigned to them.

 In England, the leading privity case was Tweddle v Atkinson [1861] EWHC J57 (QB), but this case immediately revealed the limits of the doctrine and two Law Commission reports proposed reform.
 Finally, English law was amended by the Contracts (Rights of Third Parties) Act 1999, which allows non-party beneficiaries of a contract to enforce the contract, substantially modifying the doctrine.